 The company must also give undertakings about its future intentions, such as to issue eligible shares and carry out the qualifying business activity.

 The company must disclose all the relevant facts that might affect the company’s eligibility under the scheme.
-It must provide all the information required in the advance assurance application form VCSAA v1.1 and checklist, and provide supporting documents as required.
+It must provide all the information required in the advance assurance application form VCSAA v1.1 and SEIS Checklist, and provide supporting documents as required.
 The checklist enables the company to explain to the VCR Team where all the relevant information and supporting evidence can be found, and to highlight areas of doubt.
 The relevant information must be fully signposted in the checklist; in order to manage demand for the advance assurance service, the VCRT officer will not spend time identifying relevant information from the documents provided.

 Any assurance supplied to a company is given only on the basis of the information provided, see VCM60050.
 HMRC does not generally check the accuracy or completeness of the information.
 It is the company’s responsibility to ensure it meets the scheme rules and provides statements and evidence supporting its view that the company is eligible to receive investment under the scheme.
 HMRC will highlight any obvious errors or potential failures; otherwise HMRC will generally accept what is said in the application.
 Unless a company has identified particular conditions that may be in doubt.